The Art of Figurative Ceramics: A Live Online Journey into Sculpture with Cristina Córdova & Masters in the Field

 Jessica Dance will help you ground all this technical learning in your own creative journey, blending mindset, manifestation, and strategy so your practice thrives.

-This is more than a series of demos, it’s an invitation to see surface as a field of exploration where material and meaning intersect.
 By the end of the course, you’ll leave with practical tools, fresh inspiration, and a deeper sense of how surface can shape not only your sculpture, but your artistic voice.

 PREVIOUS STUDENTS WORK: